IMO 2020 FAQ

-What will be the impact on freight rates and operations?
+What is the impact on freight rates and operations?

-According to current calculations, the expected increase in costs will have a significant impact on the overall prices of container transportation and on freight rates.
-Whilst the implementation date for IMO 2020 is January 1st 2020, we anticipate freight rates to increase as early as the end of the third quarter of 2019.
-Therefore, long-term agreements for both full and part load containers will include a price adjustment method also known as Bunker Adjustment Factor (BAF).
-In order to offset price risks associated with the foreseeable increase of volatility in freight costs, Kuehne + Nagel provides the possibility of fix fuel costs up to three years in advance at an upfront payment with the Secured Energy Plan.
+According to previous calculations, we expected an increase in costs, and therefore a significant impact on the overall prices of container transportation and on freight rates.
+In January 2020, the average cost for 1 TON of IMO 2020 compliant bunker fuel exceeded 600.00 US dollars which affected freight rates accordingly.
+Therefore, long-term agreements for both full and part load containers include a price adjustment method also known as Bunker Adjustment Factor (BAF).
+In order to offset price risks associated with the increase of volatility in freight costs, Kuehne + Nagel provides the possibility to fix fuel costs up to three years in advance upon an upfront payment with the Secured Energy Plan.
 The Secured Energy Plan is available for volume contracts from approx. 2,500 TEU.
 Please ask your local Kuehne + Nagel representative for further details.

 When and how will the extra costs for IMO 2020 compliance be charged?

 From the fourth quarter of 2019, when the cleaner bunker will be used by the first ships, the Bunker Charge (BUC) will reflect IMO 2020 compliant fuels.